Do you need to file an IRS payment trace for your missing stimulus check?

-The IRS is currently sending the latest batch of stimulus checks for up to $1,400 (calculate your total).
-If you haven't received your third check, there's still time.
-For example, millions of SSI and SSDI recipients received checks this week and the IRS delivered 25 million payments Wednesday.
-Veterans who are nonfilers should expect their stimulus check money next week.
+The IRS began sending out a new batch of stimulus checks for up to $1,400 per person this week, including those for SSI and SSDI recipients.
+If you're still waiting on your third check, there's time -- for example, veterans who are nonfilers should expect their stimulus check money next week.

-While you wait, you can track your third payment to see if there are any reasons it might get delayed.
-But if too much time passes, or the IRS says it sent your money already but you don't have it, you may need to take an extra step.
-This goes double if you didn't get all or part of the first and second stimulus checks.
+In the meantime, you can track your third payment to see if there are any reasons it might get delayed.
+But in certain cases -- like if too much time passes, or the IRS says it sent your money already but you never received it -- you may need to take an extra step.
+The same is true if you didn't get all or part of the first and second stimulus checks.
 There are a few different ways to track your payment, depending on your situation.
 Some people have to file a Recovery Rebate Credit (even if they don't usually file taxes).
-Others will need to request an IRS payment trace.
+Others will need to request something called an IRS payment trace.

 We'll explain what a payment trace is, including the two cases in which you may need to request one, as well as how to get started.
 We've also got stimulus payment guides for older adults, young adults, non-US citizens and those living abroad and people who pay or receive child support.
 Plus, here's what we're hearing so far about a potential fourth stimulus check, all of the tax credits you could claim this year and the child tax credit (calculate your total).
 This story was recently updated.

-Payment trace scenario 1: The IRS Get My Payment tool says the agency sent your payment, but it didn't arrive
+Payment trace case 1: The IRS Get My Payment tool says your payment was sent out, but it never arrived

 The IRS continues to send out the third stimulus check to millions of people, so there's a good chance that if you haven't gotten yours yet, it's on the way.
 You can check the status of your third check using the free IRS tracking tool, called Get My Payment.
 We have full instructions on how to use the Get My Payment tool and the different messages you might see there.
 You need to plug in your Social Security number or Individual Taxpayer Identification Number, date of birth, street address and ZIP or postal code.